 - Bulky item collection — by appointment.
 Please make an appointment online using the Online Bulky Scheduler, or contact 311.

-- Leaf and brush collection — once in the spring, once in the fall.
+- Leaf and brush collection – every spring and fall

 - Recycling — Wednesday through Saturday at three locations.
 In addition, recyling service is provided through PartnerBins located throughout the city.

 - Leaf and brush drop-off — three locations.

 - Tires — first Saturday of each month (March through November) at 4707 Deramus Ave.
 Hours of operation – 9:00 a.m. to 5:00 p.m.

 - Household hazardous waste — Thursday through Saturday.